rajasegar/awesome-glimmer/README.md

 - [glimmer-7guis](https://github.com/rajasegar/glimmer-7guis) - 7GUIs in Glimmer

 ## Posts
+- [Lighter than Lightweight: How We Built the Same App Twice with Preact and Glimmer.js](https://engineering.linkedin.com/blog/2018/03/how-we-built-the-same-app-twice-with-preact-and-glimmerjs) - A Post on LinkedIn Engineering about Glimmer vs Preact.
+- [Building a PWA with Glimmer.js](https://simplabs.com/blog/2018/07/03/building-a-pwa-with-glimmer-js/) - Post by Marco Otte-Witte at Simplabs.
+- [Glimmer.js: What’s the Deal with TypeScript?](https://medium.com/@tomdale/glimmer-js-whats-the-deal-with-typescript-f666d1a3aad0) - Post by Tom Dale about Glimmer and Typescript.

 ## Videos
 - [Secrets of the Glimmer VM](https://www.youtube.com/watch?v=nXCSloXZ-wc) - Talk by Tom Dale at ReactiveConf 2017.